 Hire Car and Casino Parking Charges

-Of course, if you are going to hire a car anyway as you want to get out of the city you will still have to pay even though you are a guest.
+Of course, if you are going to hire a car anyway, as you want to get out of the city, you will still have to pay even though you are a guest.
 However, it does mean your parking is transferable between properties of the same brand.
 So if you are staying at an MGM Parking you can transfer between Properties for no extra charge.
 And the same is true at CEP.
 Small conciliation really!

-People spending large amounts gambling will not have to worry however as you can just join the Rewards Clubs and get free parking at higher levels.
+People spending large amounts of gambling will not have to worry, however, as you can just join the Rewards Clubs and get free parking at higher levels.
 But for the rest of us.
 It’s quite a bummer.
 To be honest we never used the hire car much for getting about the strip though.
 Drinking is always a part of our Vegas Trips so the car was often just left in the garage for the duration.
 Apart from trips out of Vegas or to the malls.
 The new charges will make us rethink the hire-car situation completely.

-Deuce – Bus
+The Deuce – Bus

 Buses should arrive around every 15mins but this can alter during heavy traffic.
 But they are very frequent.
 The service is reduced after midnight but only to 20min frequency so still only a short wait.

 There is an SDX service which is an Express service.
 This stops at fewer casinos and should get you to where you are going faster.
-This route also head further out and services the fantastic Premium Outlets North.
+This route also heads further out and services the fantastic Premium Outlets North.
 A fantastic Shopping Outlet.

-The Deuce Route map – has all the information you may need. showing the routes and the stops along the way.
+The Deuce Route map – has all the information you may need. showing the routes and stops along the way.